Need to display an announcement on your website without being intrusive? A sticky bar got you covered.

 What is a sticky bar exactly?

 Well, it is a multifunctional banner that you can place to the top or bottom of a page on your website.
-It can be used to:
+You can use them to:

 - Notify visitors